Andrés López Forero: Media

 "The performance portrays the customs of recent generations of Colombians, which is better than any sociology study".

 In December 2007, El Tiempo and the Ministry of Culture gave an award to the 10 most important artist of the last 10 years, Andrés was ranked fifth.

 Personal life

-Andrés is son on Olga Forero Vargas and Industrial Engineer from Bucaramanga, Santander and Sebastián de Jesús López Agudelo a Civil Engineer from Medellín, Antioquia.
+Andrés is son on Olga Forero Vargas an Industrial Engineer from Bucaramanga, Santander and Sebastián de Jesús López Agudelo a Civil Engineer from Medellín, Antioquia.
 His parents separated when he was six years old.
 Him and his sister stayed with their mother.
 On July 5, 2018, he and his wife welcomed their daughter Olivia.